textileio/papers/draft.md

 In addition to using the key-pair for secure communication between Peers, IPFS also uses the key-pair as the basis for identity.
-Specifically, when a new IPFS Peer is created, a new key-pair is generated, and this public key is used to generate the Peers's IDentity (Peer ID).
+Specifically, when a new IPFS Peer is created, a new key-pair is generated, and this public key is used to generate the Peer's IDentity (Peer ID).

 ### Agent-centric Security